librenms/librenms/doc/Support/Configuration.md

 #### Programs

 A lot of these are self explanatory so no further information may be provided.
+Any extensions that have dedicated documentation page will be linked to rather than having the config provided.

 ```php
 $config['rrdtool'] = "/usr/bin/rrdtool";